Applitom/flutter_net_promoter_score/README.md

 ## Features
 - Show Net Promoter Score survey
 - Get user interactions call backs (such as score changes and feedback input)
-- Get final survery result with Score, Promoter type and feedback text.
+- Get final survery result with Score, Promoter type and feedback text
 - Support flutter themes to customize look and feel
-- Customize all texts with your own texts.
+- Customize all texts with your own textss

 ## Table of contents
 - [How to use](#How-to-use)